weierophinney/grumpy-phpunit/testing-db.markdown

 ## DBUnit
-As I've said before, I am not a big fan of using database fixtures, instead preferring to write my code in such a way that I instead create objects to represent the data.
-Easier to mock, easier to test.
+As I've said before, I am not a big fan of using database fixtures, instead preferring to write my code in such a way that I instead create objects to represent the data: Easier to mock, easier to test.
 But you are not me.
 If you want to use a database in your tests, I recommend the use of [DBUnit](https://github.com/sebastianbergmann/dbunit).